 Canon G5 X versus Olympus E-M10 III

 The Canon PowerShot G5 X and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in October 2015 and August 2017.
 The G5X is a fixed lens compact, while the E-M10 III is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G5X) and a Four Thirds sensor.
+The cameras are based on an one-inch (G5X) and a Four Thirds (E-M10 III) sensor.
 The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon G5 X and the Olympus E-M10 III are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G5X – represents the basis or 100 percent across all the size and weight measures).